vaheminasyan2/Burger/README.md

 ### App Setup

 1. After cloning this repo run `npm install` to install all dependencies.

-2. Inside your `burger` there is a folder named `db` with `schema.sql` and `seeds.sql` files.
+2. In this repo there is a folder named `db` with `schema.sql` and `seeds.sql` files.
 Run the `schema.sql` and `seeds.sql` files in the mysql server to create a database, table and populate it with three entries.
 3. Inside a folder named `config` there is a `connection.js` file.
 Open it and update the connection varialble with your password.
+4. Inside your terminal or Bash window run `node server js` and navigate to `localhost:3030` to view the app.

 ### Directory structure